yasintoy/Vecihi/README.md

 ansible-playbook -i hosts provision.yml   -v

 ```
-When the installation completes, add your api url to `config.py`.
+When the installation completed, add your api url to `config.py`.

 ## Getting Started